 And what about fearless little boy guests?
 Well, our "Alien Invasion" encounter was back with a blast!

 Mommy and Nick are deciding which number to choose.
 Once that decision is made, we slooowly lift the alien, hoping to find a little green man hiding underneath.
 Lucky choosers win!
 Inflatable aliens, glow-in-the-dark silly putty - only the kind of prizes you might expect to arrive on a space ship carrying the critters you see above!
 And exactly how many of the five creatures hide little green prize-qualifying dudes beneath them?
 Well, you'll have to check out last year's post to find that answer and to see more detailed pictures of this popular game designed just for brave little boys!

-Our Tattoo Kiosk was back again of course, and at my carnivals there is no such thing as "one per customer!"
-As something of a "carnival legend" around here, I am frequently asked for helpful tips to make an event like this one become a success.
-"Invite only nice people!" is always at the top of my very pointedly frank list!
+Our Tattoo Kiosk was back again of course, with no such thing as "one per customer!"
+As something of a "carnival legend" around here, I am frequently asked for helpful tips to make an event like this a successful one.
+"Invite only nice people!" is always at the top of my pointedly frank list.
 See how well I follow my own rules?
 These two little ladies wait politely in line for "Aunt Sheila" to apply more "Hello Kitty" body art....which brings me to my second piece of practical advice.
 Make sure that my lovely neighbor, Sheila, is your friend.
 She will be there for you every step of the way, taking great pictures, and not only working a booth but bringing her fun-loving husband along with her to expertly man yet another one!
 (Carnivals never have enough working staff!)

 It finally occurred to me why the "Goldfish Splash" game is such an attraction for little kids.
 The height of the base is perfect for them to see what's going on!